 - Black History Month Banquet: A high note of every February is our Black History Month Banquet, hosted by our chapter of SNMA.

-Gastroenterologist and Vice Chair for Diversity and Inclusion for the Department of Medicine, Dr. Naudia Jonassaint giving a speech at the most recent Toast to Diversity.
+Gastroenterologist and Vice Chair for Diversity, Equity, and Inclusion for the Department of Medicine, Dr. Naudia Jonassaint giving a speech at the most recent Toast to Diversity.

 From left to right: Dr. Jaime Stern, Dr. Allison S. DeKosky, Dr. Eloho Ufomata, Dr. Kaleab Abebe, Dr. Jane Liebschutz, Dr. Melissa McNeil, Dr. Utibe Essien, Dr. Esa Davis, and Dr. Alda Maria Gonzaga enjoying their time at Toast to Diversity.

 Local organizations which complement our committee’s charge include:

 - Department of Medicine Office of Diversity, Equity, and Inclusion

 - Health Sciences Diversity at the University of Pittsburgh